Creativity, Writing

 What is sex-positivity?

-FAB Church is an inclusive and affirming community — meaning we are LGBTQIA2SP+ welcoming and affirm same gender or same sex relationships, and we are also a sex-positive community, but what does this mean?
+FAB Church is an inclusive and affirming community — meaning we are LGBTQIA2SP+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, and Twin Spirit) welcoming and affirm same gender or same sex relationships, and we are also a sex-positive community, but what does this mean?

-Sexuality is part of what it means to be human.
-We are emotional, intellectual, spiritual, and physical beings, and part of our physicality is our sexuality.
-Many churches ignore, hide, or deny human sexuality, or worse, cloud sexuality in shame by connecting sexuality with sinfulness.
-Whenever sex is spoken about it is often with negative connotations such as the sinfulness of ‘masturbation’ or ‘sex before marriage’, however, sex and sexuality are gifts from God, and are part of who we are.
-Sexuality should be recognised and celebrated in the sight of God.
+Sexuality and intimate relationships are part of what it means to be human.
+Many churches ignore, hide, or deny human sexuality and intimate relationships, or worse, cloud them in shame by connecting sexuality or intimacy with sinfulness.
+For example, sometimes, when sex is spoken about in church circles, it is with negative connotations such as the sinfulness of masturbation or sex before marriage, however, sexuality and intimate relationships are gifts from God, and are part of who we are.
+Sexuality and intimacy should be recognised and celebrated in the sight of God.

-FAB Church is sex-positive and this means we welcome people of all sexualities and expressions of sex without judgment or criticism.
-We do not view any expression of sex sinful, accept when we put ourselves first at the expense of someone else.
-In other words, is our expression of sexuality non-consensually ‘hurting’ someone else either physically, emotionally, or spiritually?
-Saying that, we do support and journey (in confidence) with those who struggle with non-consensual adultery and for those whom their kinks have also developed into a paraphilia — a persistent and obsessive kink that leads them to take harmful risks or be tempted to engage in illegal acts.
-We are here to support, not to judge, and definitely not condemn!
+FAB Church is sex-positive and this means we welcome people of all sexualities and relationship dynamics without judgment or criticism.
+We do not view any expression of sex or relationships sinful, accept when we put ourselves first at the expense of someone else.
+In other words, is our expression of sexuality or our relationship dynamic non-consensually ‘hurting’ someone else either physically, emotionally, mentally, or spiritually?

-There are more and more churches that welcome the rainbow community, but few that welcome the alt-lifestyle community, and FAB Church has a special calling and ministry to both.
+There are more and more churches that welcome the rainbow community, but few that welcome those that express their sexuality and relationships in non-conforming ways, and FAB Church has a special calling and ministry to both.
 This means you may find a FAB Church presence at events and venues, and in online communities such as Fetlife, where we share our spiritual content and connect with other members of these communities.

-We recognise that there are many ‘vanilla’ people — including partners and spouses — who are also non-judgmental and accepting of those who are ‘non-vanilla’ and you are welcome too!
-The whole point of FAB Church is that it is fully inclusive, non-judgmental, and a safe place for all, especially those who have been marginalised or shamed by the church because of their gender or sexuality.
+We recognise that there are many — including partners and spouses — who are also non-judgmental and accepting of those who are non-conforming and you are welcome too!
+The whole point of FAB Church is that it is fully inclusive, non-judgmental, and a safe place for all, especially those who have been marginalised or shamed by the church because of their gender, sexuality, or relationships.

 Every Guest and Member of FAB has subscribed to our values that underpin our community.
 That does not mean we are ‘perfect’ or ‘holier than thou’.
 It just means we hold these things dear as we do our best to love God and love each other.